 Registration with the CRBOH is through examination.
-Exams are administered annually.
+Exams are administered semi-annually.

-The application and applicable documents for the ROH® examination must be received by the Business Office before February 1st to be considered for eligibility to challenge the exam in that same year.
-There will be flexibility in how the CRBOH administrates the ROH® Fast Track and NAR to ROH® examinations.
+The applications for the ROH® examination processes must be received by the CRBOH before the deadline to be considered for eligibility to challenge the exam in that same year.

 Applications for the examination will not be reviewed until all the information has been received by the Registrar: An application is considered complete when the following has been forwarded to CRBOH: